Whitstable, Kent – 18 Things To Do Guide + Photos 2024

 There are several boat trips and tours you can do from Whitstable included 20 minute tours of the bay, priced at £10 per person or get up close with the iconic Maunsell Sea Forts, built at sea during the Second World War to as a coastal defence.

-Prices are £40 per person for an hour long sea tour from Whitstable.
+Prices are £40 per person for an hour-long sea tour from Whitstable or £30 for a 60 minute nature trip to see the Whitstable seals.
 Visit whitstableboattrips.co.uk

-Also, as of 2023, a Whitstable Beach yoga sunset session is available >
+Also, as of 2024, a Whitstable Beach yoga sunset session for couples is available including tea and coffee >

-Famed for their homemade soft-serve ice-cream, Bear’s is a popular spot to grab some desserts on the go and enjoy them on Whitstable Beach.
+Famed for their homemade soft-serve ice-cream, Bears Ice Cream Imaginarium is a popular spot to grab some desserts on the go and enjoy them on Whitstable Beach.

 We’d recommend Bear’s Glacier ice-cream combo, where you can pick three ice-cream flavours which they then smash up into your very own ice-cream concoction (a bit like Cold Stone Creamery).

-Address: Bears Ice Cream Company, 81 High Street, Whitstable CT5 1AY
+Address: Bears Ice Cream Imaginarium, 81 High Street, Whitstable CT5 1AY

 You might like – Best street food markets and food courts in London >